infinum/learn-react/README.md

 One of the basic actions the user can make, is to click on an element.
 In this task we want you to enable us to listen for this event on our rendered elements.

 Continue developing you _render_ function to complete this task.
+In the tests we want to test two different events - click and blur, but your solution needs to handle any event.

 ## 3. State

 Elements are important, but in React and on the web today, components are the true building blocks.
-Not only that they contain the UI elements, needed to construct more complex features, they can also handle internal state, which is an intecral part of React.
+Not only that they contain the UI elements, needed to construct more complex features, they can also handle internal state, which is an integral part of React.

-In this task, expand the class component in the _Component.ts_ file and expand your solution for the _render_ function.
+In this task, expand the class component in the _Component.ts_ file and expand your solution for the _render_ function. _Component.ts_ needs to store props and the state and should handle proper changing of this state.

 ## 4. Virtual DOM